-Disability Access: A handicap ramp is located at the front entrance of the building and electric doors are located in the front and lower level side entrances.
-A handicap accessible elevator are available.
+Accessible Entrance: An accessible ramp is located at the front entrance of the building and electric doors are located in the front and lower level side entrances.
+An accessible elevator is available.

-In designing phase, a new three-story structure will be located adjacent to the Planetarium and replace the existing Administration building.
-The new building is slightly bigger with 33.000 square feet.
+In the design phase, a new building will be located adjacent to the Planetarium and replace the existing Administration building.

+The new building will begin construction in 2024